 If your employer is preventing you from lodging or hearing your appeal or you simply need guidance on what to include in your appeal, please contact Oakwood Solicitors as soon as possible.

-Get in touch today for a free initial consultation.
+Please contact Oakwood Solicitors Ltd as soon as possible for a free initial review of your potential claim.
 Choose one of the methods on the right-hand side of this page, or call us on 0113 200 9787 to find out how we can help you.

 A full breakdown of Fees and categories can be found here.